robertoms99/robertoms99/README.md

 I'm a software developer wanting to learn new languages and technologies

-- 🔭 I’m currently working on personal projects and portfolio
+- 🔭 I’m currently working on my personal projects and portfolio
-- 🌱 I’m currently learning Redux and all about ReactJS ecosystem
+- 🌱 I’m currently learning Redux, all about ReactJS ecosystem and design patterns
 - 🚀 I’m looking to collaborate on open source projects.

 **Technologies:**